 Early sketch for incorporating geographic information with a grid of the five rail lines.

 As they become operational, System Maps display Time and Fare information for each color coded station in the system.
-Clear overlays are used to update information as it changes.

 The System Map design had to retain its legibility in a variety of formats ranging from a 36” x 48” Mezzanine Map (backlit), to a 18” x 18” Train Map and a 6” x 6” Opening Day handout.